The Internet has been improving every day since the beginning. But one thing had remained compromised:

 Yes, you heard me, it’s free to upgrade and will still remain for an entire lifetime.

-Lastly, for setting up new blockchain internet you don’t need a techie help or you don’t have to be a native techie.
+Lastly, for setting up new internet you don’t need a techie help or you don’t have to be a native techie.

 It’s simple as downloading a web browser and doing stuff.